Award winning cottages

-Standing on the banks of the upper reaches of the River Thames, on the Cliveden estate with its outstanding woodland and riverside walks, this delightful cottage has been recently redecorated throughout and is extremely comfortable and charming.
-It has a small garden overlooking the river – a wonderfully peaceful setting and yet under an hour from London.
+Standing on the banks of the upper reaches of the River Thames on the Cliveden Estate, this delightful cottage has been recently redecorated throughout and is comfortable and charming.
+It has immediate access to Cliveden's outstanding woodland and riverside walks, and a small garden overlooking the river- a wonderfully peaceful setting and yet under an hour from London.
 The cottage is a short walk from our other holiday cottage, Ferry Cottage, ref 002002.

 The cottage's layout